adamsilver/adamsilver.io-jekyll/_posts/2017-07-28-designing-for-actual-performance.md

 title: Designing for actual performance
 date: 2017-07-28 09:00:01
 categories: ux performance
+description: So often we cram a load of crap onto a single web page and then play silly buggers trying to get them to load efficiently.
+Instead design for actual performance.
 ---

 This is how it goes.
 We put a load of shit into a single web page.
 This makes the page slow.
 Slow to load, slow to render.
 Slow.